 Wizard rock is rock music that evolved after the famous Harry Potter movies starting in 2002.
-The Genre is known for bands performing humorous songs about the mega famous Harry Potter movie series.
-Wizard rock (also known as Wrock) was conceived and cultivated in Massachusetts a group named “HARRY AND THE POTTERS BAND”, the silly band caught on and now is emulated world wide.
-Wizard rock embraces a self directed ethic, most bands self-produce their music and use social networks channels for distribution.
+The genre is known for bands performing humorous songs about the mega famous Harry Potter movie series.
+Wizard rock (also known as Wrock) was conceived and cultivated in Massachusetts by a group named Harry and the Potters; the silly band caught on and now is emulated worldwide.
+Wizard rock embraces a self-directed ethic; most bands self-produce their music and use social network channels for distribution.

 Harry and the Potters